 The factors that allow you to participate in a clinical trial are called inclusion criteria and the factors that keep you from participating are called exclusion criteria.
 It is important to note that inclusion and exclusion criteria are not used to reject people personally.
 Instead, the criteria are used to identify appropriate participants and keep them safe.
 The criteria help ensure that researchers will be able to answer the questions they plan to study.

-Clinical Trials are sponsored by government agencies, such as the National Health (NH); Pharmaceutical Companies; individual physician-investigators; health care institutions such as health maintenance organisations; and organisations that develop medical devices or equipment.
+Clinical trials are sponsored by government agencies, such as the National Health (NH); pharmaceutical companies; individual physician-investigators; health care institutions such as health maintenance organisations; and organisations that develop medical devices or equipment.
 Trials can take place in a variety of locations such as hospitals, universities, doctor's offices, or community clinics.
-In the case of Enzyme Replacement Therapy for Fabry disease the clinical trials have been sponsored by two separate pharmaceutical companies.
-In the case of Enzyme Replacement Therapy for Fabry disease the clinical trials have been sponsored by two separate pharmaceutical companies: Genzyme Corporation and Transkaryotic Therapies Inc. (later purchased by Shire).
+In the case of Enzyme Replacement Therapy for Fabry disease, the clinical trials have been sponsored by two separate pharmaceutical companies: Genzyme Corporation and Transkaryotic Therapies Inc. (later purchased by Shire).

 For all types of trials, you will work with a research team.
 Your participation will be most successful if you follow the protocol carefully and stay in contact with the research staff.
 Some terms that will help you understand what happens in a trial are defined below.